Force.com for Google App Engine connects two of the most popular cloud computing platforms

 Developers can use new set of tools and services to bring together Force.com capabilities with Java language support and other enhancements in App Engine

-SAN FRANCISCO, May 27, 2009 -- Salesforce.com, [NYSE: CRM] the enterprise cloud computing company, today announced a new version of Force.com for Google App Engine.
+SAN FRANCISCO, USA and Dublin, Ireland; June 2, 2009: Salesforce.com, the enterprise cloud computing company, today announced a new version of Force.com for Google App Engine.
 Force.com for Google App Engine provides developers a set of tools and services to bring together two of the world's leading cloud computing platforms for application development.
 Developers can use the new offering to take advantage of the addition of Java language support in Google App Engine in their application development projects on Force.com.

 "Developers can harness Google and salesforce.com's real-time cloud computing infrastructures to build and run their applications," said Marc Benioff, chairman and CEO, salesforce.com.
 "Building on our work with Google, developers can now take advantage of increasingly powerful cloud computing capabilities in Force.com and App Engine resulting in better applications for consumers and the enterprise."

 "We're very excited by the reception the App Engine for Java preview has received in the developer community," said Scott McMullan, Google Apps Partner Lead for Google Enterprise.
 "Bringing together Force.com and the new enhancements to App Engine will further extend the power and capability of application development in the cloud for developers worldwide."